FREQUENTLY ASKED QUESTIONS

 The reason why the application process was needed is because some property owners were improperly receiving the credit on vacation homes and rented properties.
 County and municipal governments were losing tax revenues needed to provide important services to their residents.

-What is the Department of Assessments and Taxation doing to insure the confidentiality of my Social Security number that I am required to provide on the homestead tax credit application form?
+What is the Department of Assessments and Taxation doing to ensure the confidentiality of my Social Security number that I am required to provide on the homestead tax credit application form?

 The Department has a 30-year history of receiving and absolutely protecting confidential Social Security numbers and income tax return information received from hundreds of thousands of homeowners applying for the Homeowners’ Tax Credit Program based on income.
 These same protections and additional protections will be provided to protect the confidentiality of Social Security numbers supplied on homestead tax credit applications.
 For those homeowners who submit applications electronically, the Department’s website is an “encrypted” protected site that uses the unique 8-digit security "Access Number” and scrambles the individual Social Security numbers.
 For those homeowners who submit a paper application, there is a series of administrative procedures and protections under federal law that the Department follows in accordance with the strict non-disclosure and safeguard activities required of the agency because of our receipt of federal income tax information.